 The Region's Most Comprehensive Elbow Care

-Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. Corey Trease, and Dr. Brian Duncan, have years of experience in treating patients with a variety of elbow injuries or conditions.
+Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. Corey Trease, Dr. Brian Duncan, and Dr. Michael Smith, have years of experience in treating patients with a variety of elbow injuries or conditions.
 Our orthopedic elbow surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.

 If an elbow injury or condition is keeping you from living the life you love, schedule an appointment with one of our specialty-trained elbow surgeons by requesting an appointment online or calling (816) 233-9888.